 Note the wide range in contrast, the rich colours, the spiky shadow and almost electric whites of the marble columns and the saint's shawl.
 Also Tiepolo's ability to orchestrate many figures in a large composition, each one carefully integrated with telling detail.
 The composition is a split analogous one, blue against yellow to pinkish brown in the framing arch.
 The floor tiles lead the eye left (though broken by the knife), and saint's right arm and and bending figure of the priest lead it back right.
 Otherwise the composition is a gentle swirl, the saint and figures behind being balanced by the bending priest.
 The spear behind the standing priest echoes that in the foreground, and the foreground knife (and plate with gouged-out eyes), putti and figures on the balcony lead the eye back into the picture.

 Venetian painters had access to a wide range of materials for their palette.
 For white they used lead white.
 For red it was vermilion, carmine, sometimes with realgar, an Asian gum resin called 'dragon's blood' and various earth reds.
-For blue it was ultramarine and the less expensive azurite and 'Egyptian blue'.
+For blue the choice was for ultramarine and the less expensive azurite and 'Egyptian blue'.
 For purple they used indigo.
 Green was given by verdigris, green earth and malachite.
 Yellows came from gamboge resin, lead oxide, lead antimoniate, orpiment and lead-tin compounds.
 Browns were made from various clays, and black was carbon black.

 Rinaldo Enchanted by Armida.
 1742/45.
 Oil on canvas.
 187.5 cm x 216.8 cm.